 Fulbright Outreach Program Fellowships will be awarded to outstanding students planning to begin Master’s degree studies at American universities in the fall semester of the 2022/2023 academic year.

-This program is open to Israeli Arabs and to Israelis of Ethiopian descent.
+This program is open to Arab citizens of Israel and to Israelis of Ethiopian descent.

 Candidates who have been accepted to the Fulbright Outreach Program can choose between two placement tracks.

 In this track, the candidates will research their own degree program options and independently submit, track, and follow-up on application status, university cost-share, and final admission offers.
 No assistance will be provided by IIE’s University Placement division at any stage during the process for candidates who have selected this track.
 The grant in this track is limited by a cap that is derived from the average cost of studies in a U.S. academic institute.
 In this track, the submission plan is not limited to a specific number of institutions.

 Prospective candidates are encouraged to contact the EducationUSA center for information on American universities and the programs of study that they offer.

 In this track, the candidates do not apply directly for admission to U.S. universities.
 Instead, submission of their applications for admission is carried out by the Institute for International Education (IIE).
 IIE formulates a submission plan on the basis of the candidates’ preferences, the placement officer's evaluation of the candidates’ qualifications relative to university admission standards, financial consideration and geographical diversity and considerations growing out of Fulbright program objectives.